-13 years ago my Wife gave me a Home-T-shirt screen-printing kit.
+Nearly 20 years ago I was given a home T-shirt screen-printing kit.
 It consisted of a silk screen, a squeegee, a pint of black ink and a short instructional book.
 The book suggested that simple prints could be produced using hand-cut stencils.
 Sounded simple and off I went.
-“CHEESE” was my first print.
+"CHEESE" was my first print.
 It was a hit among my friends and co-workers.
-Having heard that I was printing t-shirts from home a couple of friends of mine, Paul and Kate of High-Ledge Farm, penned the phrase “EAT MORE KALE” when they special ordered two shirts from me for themselves.
+Having heard that I was printing t-shirts from home a couple of friends of mine, Paul and Kate of High-Ledge Farm, penned the phrase "EAT MORE KALE" when they special ordered two shirts from me for themselves.
 I must admit, I gave the design very little thought.
 I drew the letters and cut the stencil in less than 20 minutes.
-I printed their shirts and delivered them at the next farmer’s market.
-The idea became “viral” before people knew what “viral” was, then quickly spread to all corners of the world.
+I printed their shirts and delivered them at the next farmer's market.
+The idea became "viral" before people knew what "viral" was, then quickly spread to all corners of the world.

-I did get some company in my studio from my Foster Son, but for the most part I was a “one man show”.
-For years it was farmer’s markets and music festivals until a friend of mine built EATMOREKALE.com for me for $20.
-I printed, packaged and shipped each and every shirt from a small studio above my garage.
-These days Sheila and Tim Beavins and their crew at Beavins and Sons printing in Montpelier are helping me keep up with orders.
-They are organized and motivated.
-I’m glad to have them on my team…”Team Kale”.
-I’m proud to say that EATMOREKALE.com has grown every year thanks to friends and customers like you.
+I am a "one man show".
+For years it was farmer's markets and music festivals until a friend of mine built EATMOREKALE.com for me for $20.
+I print, package and ship each and every shirt from a small studio above my garage.
+I'm proud to say that EATMOREKALE.com has grown every year thanks to friends and customers like you.

 I was born in the city of Blues, Rock n' Roll, BBQ and Elvis.....Memphis, TN.
 I've lived in Tennessee, Michigan, Missouri, Alabama, Georgia and Vermont.
 I received a History Degree from Samford University (B'ham, Al) in 1998.
 Before that I failed out of Auburn Univ and before that Rhodes College in Memphis.
 I liked college but was not very good at it.
 I now live in the state capital of Vermont, Montpelier, where I've been living since 1998.
 I love Central Vermont and plan to spend the rest of my days here.

-My wife and I have two cool kiddos and a 30 year old foster son (who is also cool).
-Because I work from home, I’m lucky to get loads of play time with my kids.
-I’m a nut for a good documentary film.
-If I’m working in my studio, I’m also listening to music or watching a doc. film out of the corner of my eye.
+I have two cool kiddos.
+Because I work from home, I'm lucky to get loads of play time with my kids.
+I'm a nut for a good documentary film.
+If I'm working in my studio, I'm also listening to music or watching a doc. film out of the corner of my eye.
 I play the drums poorly, and make folk art whenever so inspired.
 I ski and snowboard when I can afford it or find the time.
 In warm weather I love to swim when I can.
 Mostly though I like designing and printing t-shirts in my studio.